By Ben Thorpe on 04 Jul 2017

 Moving into the more significant dishes, we took delivery of veal tartare that came cut through with smoked, dried tuna flakes.
 I'm always a sucker for raw meat (all hail Tartaria) but the combination of pungent smoked fish and soft meat was new to me and seems likely to be copied by others, or certainly will be if other local chefs aren't averse to a spot of plagiarism.

-Sourdough came next but I'll spare the florid descriptions.
-If I detail every good thing on every plate this piece will be longer than you can be bothered to read.
-Following the same theme, garden salad with mustard cream and garden veloute came and went before we started the search for superlatives to fit charred mackerel with lovage puree and a kohlrabi, crab cannelloni.
-Going through the meal the combinations of flavours were striking.
+Sourdough came next, but I'll spare the florid descriptions.
+If I detail every good thing on every plate, this piece will be longer than you can be bothered to read!
+Following the same theme, garden salad with mustard cream and garden veloute came and went before we started the search for superlatives to fit charred mackerel with lovage puree and a kohlrabi and crab cannelloni.
+Going through the meal, the combinations of flavours were striking.
 Frequently a good meal will consist of a series of really superb, but isolated, elements.
-When you find a restaurant led by a chef who really understands how flavours & textures interact you can be lucky enough to get another level of depth and complexity brought to the (literal and figurative) table.
+When you find a restaurant led by a chef who really understands how flavours and textures interact, you can be lucky enough to get another level of depth and complexity brought to the (literal and figurative) table.
 This plate embodied that level of expertise perfectly, represented at minor levels by the kohlrabi cannelloni and the whole dish at a more obvious level.

 If forced to pick elements that didn't pull their weight, the mustard cream in the garden salad didn't add much more than visual contrast on the plate and the spicing of the Thai sorbet was a little misjudged at the extremes of its spicing.